 There is a size limit for the pcap-log file that can be set.
 The default limit is 32 MB.
 If the log-file reaches this limit, the file will be rotated and a new one will be created.
-Remember that in the 'normal' mode, the file will be saved in default-log-dir or in the absolute path (if set).
+The pcap-log option has an extra functionality for "Sguil":http://sguil.sourceforge.net/ that can be enabled in the 'mode' option.
+In the sguil mode the "sguil_base_dir" indicates the base directory.
+In this base dir the pcaps are created in a Sguil-specific directory structure that is based on the day: